bvinc/go-sqlite-lite/README.md

 * Binding parameters to statements using SQLite named parameters.
 * SQLite Blob Incremental IO API.
 * SQLite Online Backup API.
 * RawString and RawBytes can be used to reduce copying between Go and SQLite.
+Please use with caution.

 ## Credit
 This project begain as a fork of https://github.com/mxk/go-sqlite/